mbcovid19updates/mbcovid19updates.github.io/README.md

 **AND**

-- You received your first dose a minimum number of days ago:
+- You received your first dose a minimum of 28 days ago.
-   - Pfizer (minimum of 21 days ago)
+   - AstraZeneca is a minimum of 28 days ago, but 8 weeks ago is recommended.

-   - Moderna (minimum of 28 days ago)
+#### Wasn't Pfizer 21 days?

-   - AstraZeneca (minimum of 28 days ago, but 8 weeks ago recommended)
+Yes, it used to be 21 days for Pfizer, but with the current backlog of second doses and an effort to simplify / unify the waiting period, Manitoba now recommends 28 days for both Pfizer and Moderna.
+For what it's worth, with vaccines, a longer interval typically results in better or slightly better efficacy (rather than hurting it).

 ### How to Book an Appointment